Automatic Reversing Circuit - January, 2017

 Therefore I can make no claims to the quality or usefulness of the circuits shown on this page.
 They should however work as stated and will not be dangerous to persons or property when used in their intended manner.

-If you see any problems with the circuits or have any suggestions please let me know.
+If you see any problems with the circuits or have any questions or suggestions please let me know.

 If this is your first visit to this site, please read the sections above for general information about the site.
 Thank you.